 - Sky Glow – brightening of the night sky due to artificial light generally over urban and suburban areas.
 This can be seen in the orange/white light domes brightening the surrounding sky as you approach a city or urban area.

 - Light trespass – light falling into unnecessary areas.
 Think of this as someone putting up a light outside their house, but the light then falls into the neighbor’s yard and windows.

 - Clutter– groups of bright, confusing, and excessive light sources.
 The lights of Times Square are a classic example of this, countless bright lights are coming from all directions.

-The cause of light pollution is the excessive use of artificial light at night, (people in the industry commonly use the acronym ALAN).
+The cause of excess lighting that most impacts light pollution is from the careless, irresponsible or weaponization of artificial light at night, (people in the industry commonly use the acronym ALAN).
 These can be street lights, building lights, parking lot lights, front porch lights, and countless other artificial lighting sources.

 According to a study by the National Park Service, 50% of the light from a typical unshielded light fixture is wasted, shining upwards and contributing to skyglow.